2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Please read carefully.
 Failure to comply with the rules below could result in disqualification.

-Here is a quick glance at the updates for our 2023 Rainbow season!
+Here is a quick glance and friendly reminder of the NEW and EXCITING updates for our 2024 Rainbow season!

 ***Please see all details below in the Rules and Regulations.***